Minimum requirements of smoke alarms based on date of construction and location of installation

 I understand that any change of ownership or occupancy (including the storage of personal property) may not occur, prior to a successful inspection AND possession of a Certificate of Smoke Alarm Certification (passed inspection).
 Furthermore, I understand that if there is any change of ownership or occupancy (including the storage of personal property), without this required inspection, the owner will (will, shall, or may) be subject to a penalty of $500 per occurrence (N.J.A.C.
 4:70-2.3).

 I understand that all smoke alarms within the dwelling unit must be installed and maintained in accordance with NFPA 72.
 I understand that all AC powered smoke alarms must be electrically inter-connected.
-I understand that each level of the dwelling unit is required to have either an AC (electric) or a DC (battery) powered smoke alarm installed.
+I understand that each level of the dwelling unit is required to have either an AC (electric) or a DC Ten-Year sealed battery powered smoke alarm installed.
 I understand that the table below provides me with the requirements of the Construction Code regarding the number of and type of smoke alarms that are required based on the year the dwelling unit was built or CO (Certificate of Occupancy) was issued.
 I understand that all smoke alarms must be less than 10 years old as per Mt.
 Laurel Township Local Ordinance 1985-12, Chapter 81, Section 81-24.
 The realtor, owner, seller or buyer must physically take the smoke alarms down and look for a date on the back.
-If there is no date, you must call the manufacturer to determine the date.
+If there is no date, you must replace the alarm.
 Any house equipped with a low voltage fire alarm system (installed by an alarm company) must have that system tested and approved by an alarm contractor prior to the inspection date.
 A copy of the alarm certification provided by the alarm contractor must be presented to the inspector at the time of the inspection.

 I understand that a fully charged & working 2A:10BC fire extinguisher must be installed in the kitchen or within 10′ of the kitchen.
 It shall not be located behind doors, in cabinets or under counters and shall be properly mounted no higher than 5′ from the floor to the top of the extinguisher.
 It shall be visible and readily accessible for occupant use.